pallets/flask/docs/server.rst

 .. warning::

-    Do not use the development server when deploying to production.
-It is intended for use only during local development.
-It is not designed to be particularly efficient, stable, or secure.
+    This is a development server.
+Do not use it in a production deployment.
+It is not designed to be particularly secure, stable, or efficient.
+See :doc:`/deploying/index` for

-    See :doc:`/deploying/index` for deployment options.
+    deployment options.

 Command Line
 ------------